remogatto/gospeccy/README.md

 * [⚛Go-PerfEvents](http://github.com/0xe2-0x9a-0x9b/Go-PerfEvents)

-To make the screen bigger try the "-2x" command line option, or type "scale(2)" in the terminal running gospeccy.
+To make the screen bigger try the "-2x" command line option, or type "scale(2)" in the interactive console.

-Now try to press the following keys:
+To try the classic Hello World try to press the following keys:

     p
     CTRL+p